Gustav Adolf Scheel: SS and Security Service (SD)

 On 30 July 1934 Scheel was accepted into the Sicherheitsdienst (SD), the Nazi Party security service by its head, Reinhard Heydrich.
 He left the SA and joined the Schutzstaffel (SS) on 15 September 1934 and became a full time SD employee in the SD Main Office.
 He rose swiftly in this secret Nazi intelligence service.
 Between September 1934 and August 1935 he headed the SD training school in Berlin.
 Between August 1935 and September 1939 he was Leader of the SD Oberabschnitt (Upper District) Southwest, headquartered in Stuttgart.

-As a former student official, he brought along with him to the SD a great many young Nazi academics who went on to become mass murderers.
+As a former student official, he brought along with him to the SD many young Nazi academics who went on to become mass murderers.
 Among them were Walter Stahlecker, Martin Sandberger, Erwin Weinmann, Albert Rapp, Erich Ehrlinger, and Eugen Steimle, all of whom went into various divisions of the Reichssicherheitshauptamt (RSHA) to become leaders of murder squads of the various Einsatzgruppen.

 Promoted to SS-Oberführer, Scheel on 25 April 1938 became Inspector for the Sicherheitspolizei (Security Police, SiPo) and Sicherheitsdienst (Security Service, SD) in Wehrkreis (Military District) V (Baden and Württemberg), based in Stuttgart.
 He then transferred to become Leader of SD Oberabschnitt South in Munich from 18 June 1939.
 On 6 December 1939, he became the Inspector for SiPo and SD in Wehrkreis VII (Munich) and XIII (Nuremberg) encompassing all of Bavaria.

 Scheel, in the spring of 1940 performed military service as a medical officer with the rank of Unterarzt, serving with the Luftwaffe in the battle of France.
 After the fall of France, from May through July 1940, Scheel headed Einsatzgruppe III in Alsace and was involved in the deportation of Jews from that area.
 From August 1940 to January 1941 he was Befehlshaber der Sicherheitspolizei und des SD (Commander of the SiPo and SD) attached to the office of the Chief of Civil Administration in Alsace, Robert Heinrich Wagner.
 In October 1940, Scheel organised the deportation of Karlsruhe's Jews to their certain deaths in the east.

 Scheel's further rise within the Nazi repression apparatus continued unabated.
 In April 1941, he rose to the rank of SS-Brigadeführer.
 He became the Higher SS and Police Leader (HSSP) Alpenland from 1 May 1941 while also commanding SS Oberabschnitt Alpenland.
 In this post, he was the commander of all SS and police forces, including the Ordnungspolizei (Order Police) in the four Reichsgaue of Wehrkreis XVIII, Carinthia, Salzburg, Styria and Tirol-Vorarlberg and reported directly to Heinrich Himmler.
 He was made a Major General of Police on 19 October 1941.
 Scheel left the SD service on 24 November 1941 and was transferred to the staff of the Reichsführer-SS.
 He was promoted to SS-Gruppenführer on 21 June 1942, SS-Obergruppenführer on 1 August 1944 and General of Police on 4 August 1944.